kachurovskiy/nanoels/h4/README.md

 Use negative pitch values e.g. `-2mm` to cut left-to-right threads.
 To change the pitch sign, press ![IconReverse](https://github.com/kachurovskiy/nanoels/assets/517919/8eee528a-b628-4207-99b1-6f61b85c8be7).

+### Work in progress

+Instructions for other modes and features are coming soon.

 ### GCode

 Commands can be sent to device e.g. using [our Web-based GCode sender](https://kachurovskiy.github.io/nanoels/h4/sender.html) while connected over USB.
 The following commands are currently implemented: